 Side Jobs for Teachers That Can Turn Into a Business

 The most natural business fit for teachers is offering tutoring services on the side.
-You can help students in your subject of choice with one-on-one lessons over the summer.
+You can use your existing skills help students in your subject of choice with one-on-one lessons over the summer.

 Selling Online Courses

 You could also offer your expertise in another format — online courses.
-Create your own curriculum and course materials then offer them for purchase online.
+There’s a low barrier to entry and you can easily utilize your existing skills to create your own curriculum and course materials then offer them for purchase online.

 Selling Lesson Plans

 Some teachers also make extra money throughout the year by creating lesson plans and offering them for sale to other teachers online.
 This is one of the easiest and most natural fits for teachers who already create their own plans during off times.

 Small Business Deals

 Another business opportunity to help other teachers save time involves offering to grade tests or papers for other teachers who don’t have the time to do it themselves.